jup-ag/space-station/Moved/2-perpetual-exchange/3-jlp-pool.md

 revenue share you generate = $35,000 x 0.025% = $8.75
 ```

-Every Monday, at ~ UTC 18:00, the Estimated APY figure is updated with the above calculation, by using the previous week's fees and estimating an APR and APY for users.
+Every 7 days, at ~ UTC 18:00, the Estimated APY figure is updated with the above calculation, by using the previous week's fees and estimating an APR and APY for users.